Oldunixhacker/ploton/README.md

 ## Optional features

-These can be enabled in `about:config`.
+These can be enabled in `about:config` with these booleans.

 * **Photon-styled tabs** `ploton.photonTabs`